ithinkandicode/door-kickers-action-squad-mods/MODS/Rebalance/README.md

 - [x] Gun - HK512 Shotgun alt name changed to "Change Shot Spread"
 - [x] Gear - Item count shown in brackets, eg. (4).
 Numbers aren't dynamic, don't change with perks
 - [x] Gear - Renamed "Breaching Charge" to "C4" (to better hint its versatiity)
-- [ ] Sound - Sliding door pressure sound volume reduced
+- [x] Sound - Sliding door pressure sound volume reduced
 - [x] Workshop - The "no levels" message now mentions enabling them from the Workshop menu

+### New

+- [x] Workshop - The incompatible mod text is a bit easier to understand

 ### Text - Gear